Michal-Stempkowski/TrueCompositionRootWithAspNetCore/README.md

 it with everything (for example hotswap).

 I give no guarantee that any of that code should work nor will be held responsible for any damages that it may cause.
 Code is delivered free of charge as it is.
+For details regarding licensing this code see provided license file.

 Use it anyway you like, share this simple solution awesomeness and promote (but also challenge) clean code ideas like Screaming Architecture wherever you go ;) .